 The Art History Program also includes two architectural historians.
 Kathleen Curran teaches courses in modern architectural history (19th and 20th centuries) and in American art.
 Her specialties include 19th century medievalism in Germany and the United States.
 In 2016 she completed a book “The Invention of the American Art Museum” published by the Getty Research Institute.
 Kristin Triff teaches courses on 17th century (baroque) art and architecture, and on Spanish Colonial art and architecture.
 Her forthcoming book on the Orsini Palace at Monte Giordano in Rome examines one of the city’s palaces in the contexts of political, social, and architectural history during the late Middle Ages and Renaissance.
 Professors Triff and Curran also direct a very popular minor in architectural studies.

 The Art History Program’s strengths are enhanced by our outstanding visiting and adjunct professors.
 Kluger Visiting Assistant Professor Yunchiahn Sena teaches the introduction to Asian art, the arts of China and the arts of Japan, as well as seminars in Asian art.
 Her research centers on the relationship between art and antiquity.
 She has published several journal articles and book chapters on how Chinese intellectuals have dealt with this issue.
 Her most recent book, Bronze and Stone: The Cult of Antiquity in Song Dynasty China (University of Washington Press, 2018), is the first monograph in English to examine the changing notion of antiquity in Chinese art and material culture.
 Adjunct faculty enable the program to offer students additional areas of study.
-Among these, Michele Gilbert, a frequent researcher in Ghana, teaches courses on African art and architecture.
-A practicing architect, David Duncan teaches courses on architectural design, among a range of adjunct offerings.
+Among these, Rob Rothblatt, a practicing architect, teaches courses on architectural design, among a range of adjunct offerings.